 The Gen-Z are digital natives to the power of 10.
 The use of technology is their second nature.
-They are constantly connected and inhabit an online environment where events happen in real time without them having to wait, and where social media enables them to dictate terms.
+They are constantly connected and inhabit an online environment where events happen in real-time without them having to wait, and where social media enables them to dictate terms.
 They have been around applications, websites, and software that are modern.
-The colours, themes, typography, language, and content that has been around has become a part of their life.
+The colors, themes, typography, language, and content that has been around have become a part of their life.

 If one needs to attract these customers, Gen-Z, websites today need to speak a similar language.
 Talking about which, let’s get to the topic of today.

-Talking about design trends, dark mode, accessibility, and simple layouts with plenty of white space may be among the most popular ecommerce design trends for 2020.
+Talking about design trends, dark mode, accessibility, and simple layouts with plenty of white space may be among the most popular eCommerce design trends for 2022.

-Let’s dive into some of the most noteworthy trends that will rule in 2020.
+Let’s dive into some of the most noteworthy eCommerce Design trends that will rule in 2022.

 Apple had introduced “dark mode” this year in iOS 13.
 Google had added its dark mode in Android 10.